 Figure 14.
 Programmable Interconnection of Long Lines.
 This is provided at the edges of the routing area.
 Three-state buffers allow the use of horizontal long lines to form on-chip wired-AND and multiplexed buses.
-The left two vertical long lines per column (except 3020) and the outer perimeter long lines may be programmed as connectible half-length.
+The left two non-clock vertical long lines per column (except XC3020) and the outer perimeter long lines may be programmed as connectible half-length lines.